-On the surface, individual therapy is relatively simple.
-In real life, it's subject to a multitude of factors and situations which can impact its outcome.
-However, despite the variables, there are certain parallels and commonalities which exist across the board.
-These similarities are what makes individual therapy so great and rehabilitative for people from all walks of life, regardless of issues which they may be facing or struggling with.
+Individual counseling can have many forms.
+It is subject to a multitude of factors and situations that can impact its outcome.
+However, despite the variables, certain parallels exist across the board.
+These similarities make this treatment strategy and process popular and rehabilitative for people from all walks of life, regardless of their challenges.

 The Ability To Regain Focus